gentlebrother/blank-template-ansible-docker-gh-actions/README.md

 # blank-template-ansible-docker-gh-actions
-Blank template for Ansible Docker for Github Actions
+Blank template for Ansible Docker in Github Actions

 ## SSH